WICG/webmonetization/docs/getting-started.md

  website.

 To monetize your site, you must:
-1. Set up a Web-monetized wallet for receiving payments.
+1. Set up a Web-monetized receiver (wallet) for receiving payments.
 2. Get your wallet's payment pointer.
 3. Create a special `<meta>` tag that tells [Web Monetization providers](/#providers) how to pay you.